Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Experiments and Results

 \subsubsection{Image Prompting Methods.}

-Various methods have been proposed to ``prompt" images to emphasize specific regions~\cite{fine_vp, vcrop}, including add a bounding box, apply blurring effect, masking out the remaining regions, or crop and resize the key area as additional input (ViCrop).
+Various methods have been proposed to ``prompt" images to emphasize specific regions~\cite{fine_vp, vcrop}, including adding a bounding box, applying blurring effect, masking out the remaining regions, and cropping out the key area (ViCrop), or append the magnified image, as dual inputs (DualView).
 We benchmark these methods as alternatives to our magnifier, evaluating their effectiveness in highlighting key visual regions when combined with the constructed perception map.
 As shown in \Cref{tab:abla_combined}, our magnification approach more effectively leverages the perception map to enhance the perception ability of the VLM.

-This difference arises because magnification not only highlights important regions but also reveals additional fine-grained details within limited resolution, allowing the model to capture subtle visual patterns.
+Concretely, magnification not only highlights important regions but also reveals fine-grained details within limited resolution, allowing the model to capture subtle visual patterns.
 In contrast, many prompting methods merely emphasize region importance without increasing effective resolution, limiting their impact on fine-grained recognition.
 Meanwhile, ViCrop also yields certain improvement, as it also enhances local details with resized key regions.
 However, ViCrop discards contextual information and confuses the VLM by supplying the additional resized image, leading to reduced effectiveness in tasks such as position-related and counting questions.
+The DualView methods